Image via Martin Gardeazabal/Shutterstock.com

-It is common for first-time puppy owners to make mistakes in handling accidents, but you must take into consideration that puppies are not like human beings.
-Puppies do not have the capacity of linking the long-term nature of cause and effect.
-It is futile to punish a puppy for an incident that occurred hours, or even a few minutes ago.
-Doing this will only confuse and frighten the puppy, which can place a strain on the bond that you are trying to create with your puppy.
-This is why trainers advise owners to keep their puppies crated until they have been trained to wait until they are taken outside to relieve themselves.
+It is common for new puppy owners to make mistakes in handling accidents, but you must take into consideration that puppies are not like human beings.
+Puppies do not have the capacity to understand cause and effect, especially when the cause happens well before the effect.
+It is futile to punish a puppy for having an accident, especially if it occurred hours ago, or even a few minutes ago.
+Doing this will only confuse and frighten the puppy, which can place a strain on the bond that you are trying to create with your new puppy.

-Punishments should always be within reason and should not be severe, no matter how messy the accident was.
-It is also not wise to follow advice regarding extreme but effective punishments.
-While harsh punishments may work with some dogs, they sometimes border on the absurd and inhumane.
-Examples of these so-called “effective punishments” are rubbing the nose of the puppy into his "mess," beating the puppy, or locking the puppy up in a dark, enclosed space.
+Reactions to accidents should always be within reason and should not be severe, no matter how messy the accident was.
+Do not punish your new puppy or engage in extreme punishments like rubbing the nose of the puppy into his mess or spanking the puppy.
 These kinds of punishments are simply acts of cruelty; they are not the right way to raise a puppy.
-Your puppy will grow up fearing and mistrusting you.
+Your new puppy will grow up fearing and mistrusting you.

 To avoid accidents, you must always keep an eye on your puppy.
 An appropriate reprimand must be given to the puppy as soon as you see that he is eliminating inside the house or is about to.
 Signs your puppy is about to eliminate include sniffing at the floor, scratching at the door, whining or looking uncomfortable.

 Stop the puppy from eliminating by saying something like “Eh eh!” or “Whoops!”
 Another effective way to stop him would be to startle him with a sudden noise (not too loud), causing him to immediately stop what he is doing.